GRGM/WinHarden/README.md

   - Sometimes, output of .NET libraries does not cover all possible Windows configurations, flags and masks.
   - Some concrete Windows commands provide output in a non-readable way that hinders to analyze them properly.

+The target of this tool is extracting the security configuration of a Windows host in readable format to allow analyzing them manually or by other programs.
+Moreover, it includes a module to filter the extracted files to detect misconfigurations that could lead to security gaps.
+It has been specially focused on removing false positives gaps.

 # Tool usage
-1. There are two wyas to use this tool:
+1. There are two ways to use this tool:
    - Program from ExtractWinHardenApp.
-This project only allows extracting the Windows security configuration files, as access control and audit confirguration for a list of folders included in an input file.
+This project only allows extracting the Windows security configuration files, as access control and audit configuration for a list of folders included in an input file.
 This tool is used to extract the files from different Windows Host to be analyzed in next program.
 This program includes a simple interface to ease the task of gathering security configuration files from a set of Windows hosts.
    - Program from WinHardenApp project.
 This project allows extracting the Windows security configuration files from local Windows host and analyzing them.
 This program includes a more complete interface to ease the task of analyzing the security configuration files from the local host or from the Windows hosts extracted by the above program.
 2. Tool does not require administrator privileges.
 Nevertheless, executing extracting files module under administrator privileges allows obtaining concrete commands for more results.